zhhhhhhhy/MASArena/docs/quick/quick_start.md

 ---

-## 4. Visualizing Agent Interactions
+## 3. Visualizing Agent Interactions

+You can generate an interactive HTML file to visualize agent message flows and other metadata from a completed benchmark run.

 ```bash
 python benchmark/src/visualization/visualize_benchmark.py visualize \
   --summary results/math_swarm_20250616_203434_summary.json
 ```

-This generates an interactive visualization of agent interactions and benchmark results.
+This is particularly useful for debugging and analyzing the behavior of multi-agent systems.

 ![visualization](../../assets/visual_1.png)